 Rebecca has spent her career supporting visionary ideas and new ways of thinking.
 Most recently, Rebecca served as Chief Operating Officer at the

-Danielle Engelman joined the Long Now team in 02006 to research, develop and implement the first Membership program for the organization, working alongside Executive Director, Alexander Rose, and Lead Technologist, Benjamin Keating.
+Danielle Engelman joined the Long Now team in 02006 to research, develop and implement the first Membership program for the organization, working alongside the Executive Director and Lead Technologist at that time.
 Danielle brought her deep experience in the art and education spheres, along with her commitments to community engagement and individual intellectual growth to the project.

 James has been helping people and organizations tell their stories with technology and design for over 25 years.
 He has been working with Long Now since 02000, beginning with The Rosetta Project and Long Bets.
 More recently, he designed and built the 02021 Long Now website, and in 02023 joined Long Now full time to lead communications and design.